vielhuber/gists/gists/program and submit own custom plugin php-scoper #wordpress/readme.txt

 Contributors: vielhuber
 Tags: bilingual, language, multilingual, translate, translation Donate link: https://vielhuber.de
-Requires at least: 5.3
+Requires at least: 5.3.2
-Tested up to: 5.4
+Tested up to: 5.3.2
 Requires PHP: 7.2
-Stable tag: 1.0.0
+Stable tag: 2.4.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gtbabel automatically translates your html/php pages – server sided!
+Gtbabel automatically translates your HTML/PHP pages – server sided!

 == Description ==
-Gtbabel...
--   extracts on every page load any page into logical paragraph tokens.
+-   Gtbabel extracts on every page load any page into logical paragraph tokens.
--   static and dynamic content is deliberately treated the same.
+-   Static and dynamic content is deliberately treated the same.
--   all tokens are replaced (if available) by it\'s translation before rendered.
+-   All tokens are replaced (if available) by it's translation before rendered.
--   the tokens get dumped (if not available) into gettext, where they can be translated.
+-   The tokens get dumped (if not available) into gettext, where they can be translated.

 == Installation ==
-1. Make sure you are using WordPress 5.3 or later and that your server is running PHP 7.2 or later (same requirement as WordPress itself)
+1. Make sure you are using WordPress 5.3 or later and that your server is running PHP 7.2 or later (same requirement as WordPress itself).

-2. If you tried other multilingual plugins, deactivate them before activating Polylang, otherwise, you may get unexpected results!
+2. If you tried other multilingual plugins, deactivate them before activating Gtbabel, otherwise, you may get unexpected results.

 3. Install and activate the plugin as usual from the ‘Plugins’ menu in WordPress.

-4. Go to the new menu item \"Gtbabel\" and set all settings

-5. Optional: Edit auto translations in the new locales folder
+4. Start the Setup wizard from the In the notice message shown.

-6. Enjoy!
+5. Enjoy!

 == Frequently Asked Questions ==
 = Does this plugin work with caching plugins? =